 When the bell is swinging, the display will indicate the current Swing Angle to the nearest tenth of a degree, the Motor Pulse time in milliseconds, the Tempo in beats per minute, the motor RPM (for rotary) and "*" will blink when feedback from the sensor occurs.
 The Ideal Pulse is the time in milliseconds that will maintain the desired swinging angle.
 Status will be Start, Stop, Restart, StartP, Calc-P or Calc-Imp, indicating the swinging/calculation mode.

 Check operation of the sensor.
-Move the bell by hand and you should hear the phase reversing relay click when the bell reverses direction.
+Move the bell by hand and you should hear the phase reversing relay click when the bell reverses direction when the D light on the relay board goes on and off.

 Set Swing Angle and other initial parameters